Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Abstract

 \section{Abstract}

 The vulnerability of deep neural networks to small and even imperceptible perturbations has become a central topic in deep learning research.
-The evaluation of new defense mechanisms for these so-called adversarial attacks has proven to be challenging.
-Although several sophisticated defense mechanisms were introduced, most of them were later shown to be ineffective.
-However, a reliable evaluation of model robustness is mandatory for deployment in safety-critical real-world scenarios.
-We propose a simple yet effective modification to the gradient calculation of state-of-the-art first-order adversarial attacks, which increases their success rate and thus leads to more accurate robustness estimates.
+Although several sophisticated defense mechanisms have been introduced, most were later shown to be ineffective.
+However, a reliable evaluation of model robustness is mandatory for deployment in safety-critical scenarios.
+To overcome this problem we propose a simple yet effective modification to the gradient calculation of state-of-the-art first-order adversarial attacks.
 Normally, the gradient update of an attack is directly calculated for the given data point.
-In general, this approach is sensitive to noise and small local optima of the loss function.
-Inspired by gradient sampling techniques from non-convex optimization, we propose to calculate the gradient direction of the adversarial attack as the weighted average over multiple points in the local vicinity.
-We empirically show that by incorporating this additional gradient information, we are able to give a more accurate estimation of the global descent direction on noisy and non-convex loss surfaces.
-Additionally, we show that the proposed method achieves higher success rates than a variety of state-of-the-art attacks on the benchmark datasets MNIST, Fashion-MNIST, and CIFAR10.
+This approach is sensitive to noise and small local optima of the loss function.
+Inspired by gradient sampling techniques from non-convex optimization, we propose Dynamically Sampled Nonlocal Gradient Descent (DSNGD).
+DSNGD calculates the gradient direction of the adversarial attack as the weighted average over past gradients of the optimization history.
+Moreover, distribution hyperparameters that define the sampling operation are automatically learned during the optimization scheme.
+We empirically show that by incorporating this nonlocal gradient information, we are able to give a more accurate estimation of the global descent direction on noisy and non-convex loss surfaces.
+In addition, we show that DSNGD-based attacks are on average $35\%$ faster while achieving $0.9\%$ to $27.1\%$ higher success rates compared to their gradient descent-based counterparts.